The Breast and Cervical Cancer Project (BCCP)

 - The Southeast Region includes Belmont and Coshocton Counties.
 The Southeast Region is overseen by the Noble County Health Department.
 Please call 1-844-430-BCCP (2227) and select Option 4.

 Click here for a detailed map of REAs.

 Expanded Eligibility Coverage for Ohio’s Breast and Cervical Cancer Program

-Due to state level mandates, Ohio’s BCCP is currently not open to women whose insurance coverage is inadequate.
-The four Ohio Affiliates of Susan G. Komen are working with state advocates and like-minded organizations to modernize BCCP eligibility to meet the needs present in the current healthcare system.
-This legislation expands coverage to include underinsured women, women between the ages of 40-64, women under the age of 40 with a physician noted abnormality, and women with incomes 2.5 times (250%) less than the Federal Poverty level.
+The four Ohio Affiliates of Susan G. Komen worked with state advocates and like-minded organizations to modernize BCCP eligibility to meet the needs present in the current healthcare system.
+This legislation expands coverage to include underinsured women, women between the ages of 40-64, women under the aged 21-39 with a physician noted abnormality, and women with incomes 3 times (300%) equal to or less than the Federal Poverty level.
 This legislation provides Ohio the opportunity to adjust an already cost-effective program that can save the state in healthcare costs and meet the current, real-time needs of even more Ohioans.
 The expanded eligibility criteria will take effect in November 2019.

-Organizational support for this amendment includes: The American Cancer Society Cancer Action Network (ACS-CAN), OhioHealth, Mount Carmel, Southern Ohio Medical Center, and many more.
-Please email Gina Chicotel at firstname.lastname@example.org to add your organization to the list!
+Organizational support for this legislation included: The American Cancer Society Cancer Action Network (ACS-CAN), OhioHealth, Mount Carmel, Southern Ohio Medical Center, and many others.
+The four Ohio Affiliates thank our partners and fellow breast cancer advocates for their help in passing this crucial legislation.